 A Binding Financial Agreement or BFA (sometimes referred to colloquially as a prenuptial agreement) is a private written agreement that details how a couple will divide their assets and liabilities following the breakdown of a relationship.
 For the BFA to be legally binding, each party must obtain independent legal advice before they sign.
 A BFA does not cover parenting arrangements or child support.

 Why should I consider getting a binding financial agreement?

-- You have been through a previous separation or dispute about financial issues and do not wish to repeat the experience.
+You have been through a previous relationship breakdown or dispute about financial issues and do not wish to repeat the experience.

-- You have worked hard to accumulate your assets and you do not want to put them at risk if your relationship breaks down.
+You have worked hard to accumulate significant assets and you do not want to put them at risk if your relationship breaks down.

-- You and your partner may want to acquire assets together in the future and want to set out how those joint assets are to be divided if the relationship breaks down.
+You and your partner may want to acquire financial assets together in the future and want to set out how those joint assets are to be divided if the relationship breaks down.

 When can I get a BFA?

 Contrary to popular belief, a BFA does not have to be entered into prior to marriage.
-Couples in Perth and Australia can legally enter into a BFA at any time of a relationship including de facto couples.
+Married couples and de facto couples in Perth and Australia can legally enter into a BFA at any time of a relationship.
 You can enter a BFA before the commencement of a relationship, during a relationship, or at the end of a relationship.